spiraldb/ziggy-pydust/docs/guide/index.md

 | `[]const u8`   | `str`        |
 | `*[_]u8`       | `str`        |

-!!!
-Note
+!!! tip ""

-    We have found that generally we use a `[]const u8` to mean a string, and therefore our default conversion logic is to a Python unicode str object.
+    Slices (e.g. `[]const u8` strings) cannot be returned from Pydust functions since Pydust has no way to deallocate them after they're copied into Python.

-    If you wish to return a Python bytes object, you must explicitly wrap your slice with `py.PyBytes`.
+    Slices _can_ be taken as arguments to a function, but the bytes underlying that slice are only guaranteed to live for the duration of the function call.
+They should be copied if you wish to extend the lifetime.

 ### Pydust Objects